 Rice is a staple on almost every continent on Earth.
 Only corn and wheat produce larger crops.
 As near as we can tell, rice has been a part of human cuisine from the very beginning.
-It can grow almost anywhere, even on mountain sides.
+It can grow almost anywhere, even on mountainsides.
 It grows best in places with low labor costs and lots of rain, both of which are needed for good cultivation.

 There are hundreds of varieties of rice, and even some that are not really rice but types of grass seed.
 Rice is usually divided into three basic types defined by the length of the grains.
-In addition, there is the division between the common white rice we all know and brown rice, often touted for its nutritional benefits.
+In addition, there is a division between the common white rice we all know and brown rice, often touted for its nutritional benefits.
 The only difference is that brown rice has not had the outer hull removed.
 White rice is more popular because it is easier and faster to cook and lasts longer.
-This is the same reason wheat flour is usually white rather than whole.
+This is the same reason wheat flour is usually white rather than the whole.
 The germ part of the grain spoils after just a few months.

 Cooking rice in oil before boiling or steaming will reduce the cooking time and makes it less sticky.
 That’s the method used in this recipe for Mexican Rice.
 It’s not the same as Spanish rice and makes a great side dish for more than just Mexican dishes.
 This is an authentic version.

 Prep Time: 5 Min., Cook Time: 25 Min., Ready In: 30 Min., Makes 6 servings.

 - 1 1/2 cups chicken broth

 - salt and pepper to taste